Frequently Asked Questions, Helpful Tips and Etiquette for First Time Clients

 Are Multiple Sessions Necessary ?

 If you are just treating yourself to relaxation, 1 or 2 hourly sessions per month is probably fine (depending on your lifestyle).
 Massage and skin care treatment benefits are cumulative, and most effective when you make positive lifestyle changes.
-If you are recovering from a soft tissue injury, it may take many sessions to get you back on track.
+If you are recovering from surgery, it will take multiple manual lymphatic drainage treatments to feel better and notice a difference in swelling.
 Remember, everyone heals differently.

 Beware of Massage Parlors Trafficking Women -